 16. Stunning stoneware

 Stoneware and earthenware are typically displayed as a group either mounted on the wall or as a beautiful feature on shelves in the kitchen or dining room.
-An elegant pair of porcelain platters currently is available at Chez Pluie and would make a stunning gift.
+A lovely nineteenth century oval platter is currently available at Chez Pluie and would make a stunning gift.

 17. Antique French lantern